Wixel/GUMP/README.markdown

 #  Creating your own validators and filters

-1. Open the gump.php class file, scroll to the bottom.
+1. Open the gump.class.php class file, scroll to the bottom.
 2. Add your custom functions in the designated space ( to keep things clean )

 <pre>